seanwu1105/purdue-cs536-labs/lab3/v1/README.md

   above).
 - Client address is not in white list (see the allow list in instruction mentioned above).
-- Requested does not exist.
+- Requested file does not exist.
 - Randomly (50% chance) ignore the request.

 ### `arg_checkers.c`